matomo-org/developer-documentation/docs/4.x/multi-tenants.md

 Depending if you access Matomo using `subdomain_b.mydomain.com` or `subdomain_a.mydomain.com` the different config file will be read.
 Each config file may have different configurations and can point to a different database.

 It's also possible to define the config files per hostname like `$matomoDir/config/$hostname.config.ini.php`.
-However, this may be removed in the future and we always highly recommend to put them into the `misc/user` directory as it is this way a lot easier to share all files (config files, logos) for a tenant using a shared filesystem like EFS or NFS.
+However, this may be removed in the future and we always highly recommend putting them into the `misc/user` directory as it is this way a lot easier to share all files (config files, logos) for a tenant using a shared fil esystem like EFS or NFS.

 ## Shared config files